Map shows the Best Countries to Live in Europe in 2021

 It is becoming more and more clear that GDP (gross domestic product) alone is not a good indicator of a country’s performance.

-The following map is based on BCG’s 2016 report.
+The following map is based on BCG’s 2020 report or comparison.

 You will find it interesting that the list is dominated by countries where a Germanic language is spoken (each of the top 13 countries has a Germanic language as an official or majority language).
 Do you think this is a coincidence?